Free Shipping Sale!

 4. Schedule It In

-The one thing we know about time is if we don’t fill it, it will fill itself.
-We can also assure you that your time probably won’t be filled with meal planning and prep unless you schedule it.
-Unless of course, this is your jam.
+The one thing we know about time is that if you don’t fill it, it will fill itself.
+You can also assume that your time probably won’t be filled with meal planning and prep unless you schedule it.
+Unless, of course, this is your jam.

 Take a look at your schedule and set a time to meal prep and make a date with your kitchen.
-If you can commit to this as a standing appointment, it will more easily turn into a habit.
+If you can commit to this as a regular appointment, it will more easily become a habit.
+Don’t overthink it or make it become what it doesn’t need to be.
+Even an hour of prep time can save you three to four during the week.

 5. Get the Right Equipment

-From containers to cutting boards, having the right tools can make this process much less painful and maybe even enjoy {that’s kind of what we’re going for}.
-We wanted to give you a few of our favorite must-have meal prep essentials to help you get started on the right foot!
+From containers to cutting boards, having the right tools can make this process much less painful and maybe even enjoyable.
+That’s what we’re going for, to enjoy the process.
+You won’t stick with what you hate.
+Find a way to enjoy it, even if that means cranking some tunes and singing as you work.

 Meal Prep Utensils: